paulbrice/paulbrice.github.io/_posts/2018-01-16-aws-powershell-core.markdown

 categories: PowerShell AWS OSX
 ---

 So after a year and a half, I decided to blow off the cobwebs and flex the PowerShell muscles again.
-Being a Windows Engineer for 'a few years' and a 'Monad' scripter before PowerShell was cool I felt like it was time to what I could do with PS and AWS.
+Being a Windows Engineer for 'a few years' and writing scripts in Monad before it became PowerShell.
+I felt like it was time to see what PowerShell Core was like and play with AWS.

 So I used the AWS guide to install [PowerShell Core 6.0][1] for OSX